sarietta/theoputer-blog/content/posts/ground-noise.md

 ground plane if the IC GND pin is not directly connected to the ground plance, is also very helpful.
-The vias will add some inductance, but the ground plane is effectively already sitting at 0V given it has almost no indutance in it, and that means the "faster" the current can get to the ground plane the lower the overall inductance of the return path will be.
+The vias will add some inductance, but the ground plane is effectively already sitting at 0V given it has almost no inductance in it, and that means the "faster" the current can get to the ground plane the lower the overall inductance of the return path will be.
 Moreover, inductors in parallel exhibit *less* inductance than their individual sums: